Types of Rooms in 5-Star Hotels

 Suites come in many different sizes and configurations.
 They include different numbers of bedrooms, living rooms, dining areas, kitchens, and bathrooms.
 Some suites may even have balconies or terraces.

 A presidential or executive suite emphasizes comfort and luxury above all else and is often the most expensive room at a 5-star hotel.
-A presidential suite will vary based on each hotel, but are often constructed in the style as a regular suite, but with more space, nicer décor, and more amenities and services.
-Extra amenities and services that are not strictly necessary, but provide a better and more comfortable experience are often included in these suites.
-Large work desks, a hot tub bath, fireplaces, prep kitchens, fitness rooms, a private pool, and 24/7 housekeeping or butler services, are all examples of the additional amenities and services that may be included in the price of a presidential suite.
-Security in and around these rooms is often increased because the guests who book them may be high profile public figures.
+A presidential suite will vary based on each hotel but it has more space, nicer décor, and more amenities and services than a regular suite.
+In addition, it includes extra amenities and services that provide a better and more comfortable experience, such as arge work desks, a hot tub bath, fireplaces, prep kitchens, fitness rooms, a private pool, and 24/7 housekeeping or butler services.
+Security in and around these rooms is often increased because the guests who book them may be high-profile public figures.

 Conclusion